-1. Coordination & Partnerships: Solidifying Gains Over the last decade, the UN System has gone through a reform period that aims to break down the internal silos.
+1 Coordination & Partnerships: Solidifying Gains

+Over the last decade, the UN System has gone through a reform period that aims to break down the internal silos.
 In the field, through the establishment of the Resident Coordinator System, things have improved significantly.
 Directly or indirectly, conflict touches upon the mandate of almost every single agency, fund and program deployed in the field.
 Therefore, the UN Country Teams must develop a framework for holistic responses to crisis, which bring all relevant agencies together.

 Moreover, the list of stakeholders with which the UN works, has to continuously grow and evolve.
 Conflict is a multidimensional phenomenon that require both actors who have a general view of the problem and, at the same time, actors who focus on specific areas.

 It is paramount to establish long-term working relations with NGOs and civil society organizations in order to have a sharper early warning system, a solid crisis management group and, after the conflict is finished, a coalition willing to rebuild peace.
-One particular group of stakeholders with lots of mostly untapped, potential is the private sector.
-While the UN will always remain primarily an inter-governmental organization, it needs to enhance relations with the private sector as a reliable partner in the quest for sustainable development.
-Peacebuilding must become an integral and crucial item on the agenda of the UN Global Compact.
-While this body has been primarily used to ensure companies achieve their corporate social responsibilities, it must now also be an active participant in peacebuilding processes.
-2. More Flexibility: Adapting to New Challenges

-Young people who want to be engaged are systematically excluded.
-Despite this exclusion, they create their own strategy to enhance their participation.
+UNYI board member at a protest in the Hague

+2 More Flexibility: Adapting to New Challenges